serverless/event-gateway/README.md

 One additional concept in the Event Gateway are Spaces.
 Spaces provide isolation between resources.
 Space is a coarse-grained sandbox in which entities (Functions and Subscriptions) can interact freely.
 All actions are possible within a space: publishing, subscribing and invoking.
-All access cross-space is disabled.

 Space is not about access control/authentication/authorization.
 It's only about isolation.
 It doesn't enforce any specific subscription path.